Chicken Long Rice Recipe

 FAQs About Chicken Long Rice

-A: Yes, if you use gluten-free soy sauce and ensure your noodles are made from mung beans, this dish is naturally gluten-free.
+A: This recipe is inherently gluten-free if you use gluten-free soy sauce and make sure your noodles are made from mung beans.

 Q: Can I make this recipe ahead of time?